 It is every warehouse’s goal to keep the whole facility organized, clean and safe from hazards and accidents.
 Apart from improving the workplace processes and systems, the warehouse accidents could be kept to a minimum when there is consistent implementation of organizational methods.
 One way to achieve the targets of efficiency and safety is putting in place the right types of floor marking tapes around the warehouse.

-As indicated in the Occupational Safety and Health Administration (OSHA) guidelines on Walking-Working Surfaces, floor markers must be put in all places of employment.
+As indicated in the Occupational Safety and Health Administration (OSHA) guidelines on Walking-Working Surfaces, floor markers should be put in all places of employment.
 At the same time, they should also be found in path or passageways, store rooms and service rooms, and in all other areas where production processes take place.
 In spots where mechanical handling equipment and vehicles are used, OSHA also requires that clearances, traffic, aisles, stairways, entrances, exits, etc. should also have floor markers.

 In areas where human traffic is expected, floor marking tapes must be put in appropriately as well.
 In processes where the floor surface will understandably get wet or have spills, it must be dried and cleaned, and drainage must be in place.
 It is also recommended that false floors, mats, platforms or any other dry standing places should be provided.